 It can be very basic.
 Use double-sided tape, pins, paperclips or staples to attach the swatches to a piece of paper and write down the specifics next to the fabric.
 Or you can make a nice page layout and work on that for hours whilst procrastinating and putting off ironing the pre-washed fabric, like me! ;)

-To download the template I made, subscribe to the newsletter or log into your customer account, you'll find the template in the resource library as a free download.
+To download the template I made, subscribe to the newsletter.
+You'll receive the template in your welcome email.

 You can use staples, double sided tape, pins or paperclip to attach the swatches to a piece of paper.